artsy/momentum/README.md

 ### ow:cookbooks:update[to,aws_id,aws_secret]

-Zip, upload, and propagate custom cookbooks to the given stack.
+Package, upload, and propagate custom cookbooks to the given stack.
 Or, more concisely:

     bundle exec rake ow:cookbooks:update[staging]
     # or just: